server-mechanic/mechanic/README.md

 ## Status

 Server Mechanic is in an early and experimental state.
-We use it in production and we appreciate your feedback about your usage so we can learn and improve Server Mechanic.
+We use it in production and we appreciate feedback about your usage scenarios so we can learn and improve Server Mechanic.

 ## Installation